RicardoJDiazA/Fullstack-Roadmap/README.md

 Meta tags control how search engines should crawl and index content.
 # Body
  The body tag is used to render and display the content of a website to users.
+# Paragraph or p element
+element p represents a paragraph.
+A paragraph is a block of text consisting of one or more sentences that refer to a particular topic and are normally separated from others by a blank space
+# Headings
+Headings ( headers) help both users and search engines read and understand the texts that make up a website.
+They act as indicators for readers and make it easier for people to understand what a publication or page is about.